Anthony-Fiddes/fiddes.dev/content/posts/arch-on-the-lenovo-z13/index.md

 --ozone-platform=wayland
 ```

-The ozone-platform setting makes the title bar weirdly smaller and the text
+The ozone-platform setting makes the title bar weirdly smaller, but that's the
-sizing doesn't really work, but those are the only downsides I've noticed.
-I
+only downside I've noticed.
-just changed the default zoom and other Gnome settings to get the look I wanted.

 [^brave_flags]: The Chromium page of the Arch wiki was extremely helpful here:
 https://wiki.archlinux.org/title/Chromium